bnpannell/MEIS_Methodology/README.md

 - u_out_name:
   - Accepted values: any output name with a ".csv" file type ending.
 It is recommended to follow a naming convention when entering this variable
     - Example: "_concatenated_usaspending.csv"

+##natsec_doe paramenters##
+- doe_offices:
+    - Accepted values are DOE subtier agencies that are considered to be part of defense spending, names should be in "", comma separated and upper case
+      - Example: "MISSILE DEFENSE AGENCY"

 ##aggregate_usaspending parameters##
 - u_state_outname: